scottykwok/cervix-roi-segmentation-by-unet/README.md

 **Training:**
 - Run `train.py`
-- Todo: upload a pretrained tensorflow weight file.
+- The best epoch weight file will be save under `src/unet_xxxxxx/weights.h5`.
+Note when `train.py` starts, it will look for previous weight file (if any) and resume from there if weight file exits

 **Segmentation:**
 - Run `predict.py`
 - The output segmentations are under:
     - input/test_roi/
     - input/train_roi/
+    - input/additional_roi/

+**Configurations:**
+- Customize `configurations.py`

 ---
 ## Results
 On a GTX 1070, the training of 400 epochs took ~2 hours to complete.
-The best DICE coefficient is ~0.79.
+The best DICE coefficient is ~0.78.

 Apply this model to the 512 unseen test images, the result looks satisfactory in 96% of images.